Boycott threats mount on eve of Interpol election

 Russia, together with its EU ally, Hungary, this year went after Zsolt Hernadi, an executive at an energy firm competing with a Russian one in Hungary.

-Moscow, in May, also tried and failed to get hold of Browder one more time by issuing a lower level Interpol alert called a diffusion, which led to his brief arrest in Spain.
+Moscow, in May, also tried and failed to get hold of Browder one more time by issuing a lower level Interpol alert called a "diffusion", which led to his brief arrest in Spain.

 It signalled on Monday that its campaign would continue by accusing Browder of having poisoned his business associates.